johndroper/WalrusTurbine/README.md

 ### Installing

-Open Assembly.SCAD to see the full assembled model.
+Open [assembly.SCAD](assembly.SCAD) to see the full assembled model.

 ## Contributing